rockmanvnx6/Security-tools/README.md

 - These tools are written in Python for my class Security in RMIT university.

-- This is not supposed for professional use.
+- This is not designed for professional use.

 - Some of the feature might be hardcoded for specific usage.